 - Make an inventory of all non-EU suppliers and sub-suppliers and partners (which involves data transfers outside of the EU/EEA).
 Review your records of processing that should include this information.
 Do not forget to investigate the sub-processors of your processors.

 - Assess the laws of the country you are transferring personal data to.

 - To be able to use transfer data using the SCC, you should document your risk assessment of the suppliers/recipients of data.
 Review if there are exceptions to the strict requirements of cross-border transfers for you, review the effectiveness using of technical controls and, where possible, construct additional safeguards and request those supplements to the SCCs in place.

-- Public sector customers may require alternative infrastructure set-up due to the further restrictions of data transfers that apply for public sector classified personal data (as encryption and other technical controls may not enough according to case law to allow for continued use of such supplier and service).
+- Public sector customers may require an alternative infrastructure setup due to the further restrictions of data transfers that apply for public sector classified personal data (like encryption and other technical controls may not be enough according to case law to allow for continued use of such supplier and service).

 - Evaluate hybrid cloud solutions.
 Review to what extent your organization can commit to cloud and infrastructure solutions provided by American-, global-, European- and Swedish cloud services suppliers, respectively.